ewinapun/ewinapun.github.io/_posts/2018-09-22-cosine-tuning.md

 Neuronal activity in the primate motor cortex can be related to the force exerted, the direction, or the velocity of the movement, alone or in combination.
 Of the three, the relations to the direction of the movement have been least well analyzed.

 Previous studies utilized only two opposite directions in their experiments.
-So in 1982, Georgopoulos and colleagues performed an 8-direction reach task to examine the relations of single neuron activity to the direction of movement.
+So in 1982, Georgopoulos and colleagues designed an 8-direction reach task to examine the relations of single neuron activity to the direction of movement.

 ## Experimental setup

 Four rhesus monkeys were used in Georgopoulos's experiment.
 On the working surface were eight peripheral targets arranged equidistantly on the circumference circle and a target at the center of the circle.
 The monkeys were trained to perform a reach task to move a freely moveable manipulandum from the center to one of the eight directions of the working surface, prompted when the LED lights up randomly at one of the eight targets.
-The eight direction of the movement trajetories covered the whole circle at intervals of 45$$^{\circ}$$.
+The eight direction of the movement trajectories covered the whole circle at intervals of 45$$^{\circ}$$.
 This classical setup is later referred to a center-out or radial-8 task.

 Neural data were collected through placing a recording chamber over the arm area of the motor cortex under general anesthesia.